roman-tremmel/rtremmel/aboutme.md

 I like data.
 Making it (yes, in the wet-lab e.g. NGS, high-throuput qPCR or arrays), statistically analysing it, visualizing it and even cleaning it.
 I do these things with some combination of R, Shiny and bash scripts.

-When I am not working I love to play with my kids, and the drums with my band.
+When I am not working, I love to play with my kids, drums with my band, cycling and snowboarding.